-The pipe we purchased to make the bracket was 8 inches, so we were sure to buy 1 x 8 (which means the wood is actually 7 1/4″ deep) wood so it fits nicely on top of the pipe.
+The pipe we purchased to make the bracket was 8 inches, so we were sure to buy 1 x 8 (which means the wood is actually 7 1/4″ deep…learn more about confusing lumber dimensions here) wood so it fits nicely on top of the pipe.
 That means the shelves are 8 inches deep, which is the perfect size for laundry room shelving.

 For the edges of the shelves, we chamfered them with a chamfer bit on the router table.

-Next, give the wood shelf a light standing.
+Next, give the wood shelf a light sanding.
 I used our orbital sander, but you could do this by hand pretty easily too.

 For staining, we used 2 coats of this stain and wiped everything clean when finished.

 Once the stain has fully dried (check packaging), you can seal the wood.
 We used this to seal it.

 Step 6.
 Add 1st pipe shelf bracket.